tayoogunbiyi/sudoku-solver/README.md

 1. It would be nice to have a dark mode theme.
 Who doesn't like dark mode ?
 2. Probably implement dancing links technique.
+3. Allow users to attempt solving on their own.